 Souls-likes are a common genre these days.
-Ever since FromSoftware created the perfect video game (only slightly sarcastic), it seems that everyone is scrambling to try and capture that particular piece of lighting in a bottle all over again.
+Ever since FromSoftware created the perfect video game (only slightly sarcastic), it seems that everyone is scrambling to try and capture that particular piece of lightning in a bottle all over again.
 In most cases, these attempts fall flat.
 Not for want of trying, mind.
 Souls-likes can be pretty decent, but most suffer from simply not really being Dark Souls.
 Hellpoint is one of the latest games out there to try and be Dark Souls.
 Does it succeed?
 Well, no, obviously not.

 Hellpoint is a Souls-like from Cradle Games and is their first game as a studio.
 It was also published by tinyBuild, the indie giant behind such games as Hello Neighbor and No Time to Explain.
 Set in a dark sci-fi universe aboard a dark sci-fi space station orbiting a black hole, you are tasked with controlling a nameless humanoid who must journey around the station and uncover the dark secret of what really went on here.
 Spoiler alert: It was probably not very good because everyone is dead, and occasionally evil demons will show up to try and pull your intestines out through your kneecaps.